Hanrui-Wang/onnx-profiler/README.md

 params = torch_profile(model, inputs, profiler=ParametersProfiler, reduction=np.sum, verbose=True)
 ```

-You might also use the following command to display the output activation sizes for all layers:
+Similarly, if you want to display the output activation sizes of all layers in your model,

 ```python
 import numpy as np